MeenaAru/AWS-Cloud/Cloud Concepts.md

 The primary purpose of an in-memory data store is to provide ultrafast (submillisecond latency) and inexpensive access to copies of data.
 Querying a database is always slower and more expensive than locating a copy of that data in a cache.
 Some database queries are especially expensive to perform.
 An example is queries that involve joins across multiple tables or queries with intensive calculations.
 By caching (storing) such query results, you pay the price of the query only once.
 Then you can quickly retrieve the data multiple times without having to re-execute the query.
 ElastiCache supports only two cache engines: **Redis and Memcached**.

+## Amazon Elasticsearch
+Amazon Elasticsearch Service is involved with operational analytics such as application monitoring, log analytics and clickstream analytics.
+Amazon Elasticsearch Service allows you to search, explore, filter, aggregate, and visualize your data in near real-time.

 ## Amazon EMR
 Launches clusters in minutes.
 You don’t need to worry about node provisioning, infrastructure setup, Hadoop configuration, or cluster tuning.
 Amazon EMR takes care of these tasks so you can focus on analysis.